CraigJPerry/home-network/README.md

    their ansible-pull configuration but nothing else.
 I.e. all they'll do is keep checking your repo.
 5. Assign your hostnames to as many groups as makes sense
-6. Set your groups to do things in local.yml remember to handle sudo use for root / non-root users, see existing examples.
+6. Set your groups to do things in local.yml